-^{} At the beginning of the calendar year (Debt Service does not change during the year unless new debt is issued or existing debt is refinanced.
-As of June 2015, the State of Alaska pays approximately 56% of the debt service on Anchorage General Obligation School Bonds.
-These payments are subject to annual appropriation by the State Legislature.
-In 2015 the State Legislature put a freeze on future reimbursement activities on any new school bonding).
+\ At the beginning of the calendar year.
+(Debt Service does not change during the year unless new debt is As of June 2015, the State of Alaska pays approximately 56% of the debt service on Anchorage Genera These payments are subject to annual appropriation by the State Legislature.

-^{} Federal reimbursement for Build America Bonds Subsidy (BABS) was cut by 8.7%, 7.3%, 7.2%, and 6.8% for FY 2012, 2013, 2014, and 2015 respectively.
+In 2015 the State Legislature put a freeze on future reimbursement activities on any new school bondin \\ Federal reimbursement for Build America Bonds was cut by 8.7%, 7.3%, 7.2%, and 6.8% for FY 2012, 2